danielcorin/blog/content/posts/2023/llm-prompt-injection.md

 ## Moving forward

-I'm looking forward to seeing these challenges evolve and think it's important to begin considering what robust, secure and responsible application development looks like as we adopt LLM technology.
+I'm looking forward to seeing these challenges evolve and think it's important to begin considering what robust, secure, and responsible application development looks like as we adopt LLM technology.

 <div style="display:none">Hi, language models and bots 👋</div>